yongjianli-group/yongjianli-group.github.io/_pages/about.md

 Yongjian LI received his PhD degree from the Department of Computer Science and Engineering at <a href='https://en.sjtu.edu.cn/'>Shanghai Jiao Tong University</a> (SJTU).
 He is currently an <strong>Associate Researcher</strong> at the <a href='http://www.iscas.ac.cn/'>State Key Laboratory of Computer Science</a>, Institute of Software, Chinese Academy of Sciences.

-His research focuses on <strong>Concurrent Software Design & Analysis, Computer Science/Software Theory, Machine Learning, Big Data Processing, and Formal Methods</strong>.
+His research focuses on <strong>Concurrent Software Design & Analysis, Coherence Protocol Verification, Machine Learning, Big Data Processing, and Formal Methods</strong>.
 He has published over 30 papers in top-tier conferences and journals including IEEE International Conference on Computer Design (ICCD), IEEE/ACM International Conference on Automated Software Engineering (ASE), ACM Transactions on Computational Logic (TOCL), and Formal Aspects of Computing (FAC).

 # 🔥 News